 Fall, Spring, Summer.
 1 to 3 credits.
 A student may earn a maximum of 6 credits in all enrollments for this course.
 P: Completion of Tier I writing requirement.
+Not open to students with credit in NSC 493.

 Practical experience applying human biology training outside the classroom setting.